 Alternative therapies can mean treatments that are used in place of conventional treatment from your doctor or healthcare provider.
-This can be harmful where there is no evidence for these therapies, or if they have side effects.
-Delaying conventional medical care can also cause harm.
+This can be harmful where there is no evidence for these therapies and they replace or delay treatments that are evidence-based and advisable, or if they have side effects.

 Complementary therapies have become increasingly popular in Australia, not only to improve wellbeing but to deal with illness.
-Around 2 out of 3 people with cancer use some sort of complementary therapy during or after their treatment.
+Around 2 out of 3 Australians say they have used some sort of complementary therapy recently.

 Learn more here about the development and quality assurance of healthdirect content.